FirstLegoLeague/launcher/docs/userguide.md

 A later version will support hiding logos that you do not want to be displayed but that you wish to keep.

-Additional configuration is available in the `Tournament Settings` screen.
+Further configuration options are available in the `Tournament Settings` screen.

 <img src="tournament-settings.png" style="width:75%">

 - Use the `Stage` dropdown to set the current stage of the tournament.
 Most tournaments have `practice` and `ranking` stages.
-When you import a Schedule file the stage names are take from the file.
-Default stage names are used if you import a team list.
+When you import a `Schedule File` the stage names are take from the file.
+Default stage names are used if you import a `Team List`.
 Press the `Save` button after changing the stage.
+If scores have already been entered for the new `Stage` they will appear on the `Results Display`.
 - Use the `Delete` button to delete the Teams and Matches.
 The system will verify that there are no team scores before deleting teams or matches.
 You delete scores in the `Scoring` module.
-- The `Tournament Title` shown on the Results Display is configured here.
+- The `Tournament Title` shown on the `Results Display` is configured here.
 ## Scoring
-The `Scoring` module is used by the `Head Referee` or `Scorekeeper` to manage the scores entered into the system and by the `Referee` or `Scorekeeper` to complete a scoresheet by marking the missions completed.
+The `Scoring` module is used by the `Referee` or `Scorekeeper` to complete a scoresheet and by the `Head Referee` or `Scorekeeper` to manage the scores already entered into the system.
 ### Scoresheet
 The scoresheet text follows the official scoresheet exactly.

 <img src="scoring.png" style="width:75%">

 - `Select Team` - Choose the team to score.
-Once you have selected a team you select the Match.
+Once you have selected a team you select the `Round`.
-- `Select Round` - Select the Round to score.
+- `Select Round` - Select the `Round` to score.
 If you imported a Schedule CSV file in `Tournament` then the matches and rounds are taken from there.
 Rounds for which a score has already been entered are indicated by a tick mark.
 - `Points` shows the accumulated points of missions scored so far.
 - `Default` sets all the unscored missions to their default (usually unscored) value.
-This shortcut can be used when a team has succeeded in only a few missions - score those missions and then press Default to rapidly complete the rest This option is not available when the referee role is logged in because it is required of the referee to go over all the missions with the team technician.
+This shortcut can be used when a team has succeeded in only a few missions - score those missions and then press `Default` to rapidly complete the rest.
+This option is not available when the referee role is logged in since the referee is required to go over all the missions with the team technicians.
-- `Reset` - reset the scoresheet to it's unscored stage.
+- `Reset` - reset the scoresheet to it's unscored state.
 - `?` - Show the mission text.

-As you click each mission condition the system checks for consistency.
-For instance, in the 2018 challenge `INTO ORBIT` mission `M05 Extraction`, the `Gas Core Sample` cannot be both in the `Lander's Target Circle` and in `Base`.
+As you click each mission condition, the system checks for consistency.
+For instance, in the 2018 challenge `INTO ORBIT - M05 Extraction` mission, the `Gas Core Sample` cannot be both in the `Lander's Target Circle` and in `Base`.

 <img src="scoring-mission.png" style="width:75%">

-Once all the conditions of a mission have been marked, the mission score value is shown, and the accumulated points are updated.
-The page automatically scrolls to the next mission
+Once all the scoring requirements of a mission have been marked, the mission score value is shown, and the accumulated points are updated.
+The page automatically scrolls to the next mission.

-When you get to the end of the scoresheet without having marked all the missions you will see a red `missions-incomplete` notification.
+If you get to the end of the scoresheet without having marked all the missions you will see a red `Some missions are incomplete` notification.

 <img src="scoring-mission-incomplete.png" style="width:75%">

-Click the notification to jump to the first unscored mission.
+Click the notification to jump to the first incomplete mission.
 You will also be notified if the `Team` or `Round` has not been selected.

-Sign the scoresheet in the space provide, and press Submit.
+The team signs the scoresheet in the space provided, and then press `Submit`.
 You will see a `Score saved successfully` message.

 ## Score management screen

-Press the menu icon to open the `Score management screen`.
+Press the menu icon to open the `Score management` screen.

 <img src="scoring-management.png" style="width:75%">

-- **Search scores** - enter text to filter scores shown
+- **Search scores** - enter text to filter scores shown.
+Examples:
   - `practice` - show all practice scores
   - `ranking #2` - show all scores in round `ranking 2`
   - `#62` - show all scores of team 62
-  - `#7` - show all scores of teams with team numbers that start with 7
+  - `#7` - show all scores of teams with team numbers that start with 7.
+Add a space after the number 7 to show only scores for team 7
   - `Table 3` - show all scores on `Table 3`
 - `Delete all scores` deletes all scores on the system.
-You will be asked to confirm. **Note that this is permanent and deleted scores cannot be recovered**.
+You will be asked to confirm. **Note that is permanent and deleted scores cannot be recovered**.
 - `Download rankings` downloads all the ranking scores to a CSV file that can be used by Judging-Lite.
 Note that currently we only support export of `ranking` scores and not `practice` scores.

 ### Scoring tiles